BishopVK/Cursus-42Madrid/lvl4/exam_rank_04/README.md

 ## My exam

-You can see how I solved it below:
+You can see how i solved it below:

 | **#** | **Exercise**                                         |
 | ----- | ---------------------------------------------------- |